sigma512/outlearn-culture-homework/modules/the-amazon-culture.md

 {
 "name": "the-amazon-culture",
 "version" : "0.1",
-"title" : "The Amazon Culture",
-"description" : "The Amazon culture has been in the news lately.
-Let's learn from their experience..", "homepage" : "https://github.com/sigma-512/outlearn-culture-homework", "freshnessDate" : 2015-08-28,
+"title" : "The Amazon Cultural Train Wreck", "description" : "The Amazon culture has been in the news lately, and not in a good way.
+What should we learn from their experience?", "homepage" : "https://github.com/sigma-512/outlearn-culture-homework", "freshnessDate" : 2015-08-28,
 "author" : "Jeff Whatcott",